Games Without Frontiers (song): Recording

 Musically, "Games Without Frontiers" opens with a mixture of acoustic and electronic percussion accompanied by a countoff.
-Synth bass and an angular slide guitar figure enter with Kate Bush's vocals, creating a "dark sonic environment" as described by AllMusic reviewer Steve Huey.
-Following the final chorus, the song segues into a percussion breakdown punctuated by synth and guitar effects.
+The electronic percussion was triggered by a PAiA Programmable Drum Set; "Games Without Frontiers" was the first time Gabriel used a drum machine on one of his solo albums.
+During the intro, a synth bass and an angular slide guitar part enter with Kate Bush's vocals, creating a "dark sonic environment" as described by AllMusic reviewer Steve Huey.